sagemath/trac_to_gh/Issue 5823.md

 # Issue 5823: Update clisp to 2.47 and introduce noreadline mode dynammically for clisp and maxima

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/5823

 Original creator: mabshoff